 - Options to sell memberships and courses (more on this below)

-Discord gives you the option to create a server and to dedicate spaces to existing sub-discussions through text or voice channels.
+Discord gives you the option to create a server and to dedicate spaces to existing sub discussions through text or voice channels.
+You can connect to the voice chat from your Xbox too, which is a great feature for gamers.
+And Discord recently added games to their voice channels, so you can either watch something with a friend or play a game with them.
 It has some of the same features as Mighty Networks for users to chat with each other, fairly intuitive discussion boards, and the option to upload files into your posts.

-One feature Discord has which Mighty Networks doesn’t have is the option to add GIFs and other funny characters into your posts through the web app–but some of these features require paying for a premium plan.
+Like Mighty, Discord gives you the option to add GIFs and other funny characters and emojis into your posts through the web app–but some of these features require paying for a premium plan.

 Community features - Summary